billyua/doc-pilot/pages/cxs/grouping-data.md

 ## Topic Leaf

 Similar to Topics, the **Topic Leaf** option lets you group data by the categories derived from customer feedback.
-The difference between topics and topic leaves is their relative position in the classification hierarchy: topics usually cover general, high-level themes, while topic leaves provide more specific, lower-level subcategories.
+Topic leaves are just categories with no subcategories.
+Topics usually cover general, high-level themes, while topic leaves provide more specific, lower-level subcategories.

+{% include image.html file="tree-leaves.png" %}

 Grouping data by topic leaves provides an overview of specific themes your customers are talking about.